Solutions of massive gravity theories in constant scalar invariant geometries: Homogeneous geometries

 while the Jacobi identity reduces to the condition $k_\alpha\,n^{\alpha\,\beta}=0$.
-Thus, the $Iso(1,2)$ classification of the structure constants reduces to the classification of symmetric tensor densities, a problem solved in \cite{Pleb} (see also refs \cite{Hiromoto:1978qb, HwEl}), annihilating a vector.\\ Chow et al. \cite{CPS1} suggested to classify solutions of TMG according to the Segre classification of the traceless Ricci tensor $S_{\alpha\,\beta}$, which is equivalent to the Petrov classification of the Cotton--York tensor but not necessarily in the frame work of NMG.
-Here after we present the various canonical forms of the Lie algebra obtained using $Iso(1,2)$ transformations and the Segre--Petrov type of their traceless Ricci and Cotton--York tensors.
-On a practical level, to make this classification it is not necessarily to know exactly the eigenvalues of the tensor we want to classify when they are all different.
-So we have just compute the discriminant of the characteristic equation.
-If it is positive, we know that two eigenvalues are complex conjugate and one is real and so corresponds to the case $I_{\mathbb C}$ (see ref.\cite{CPS1} for the notations); if it is negative the three eigenvalues are real and distinct, corresponding to the case $I_{\mathbb{R}}$.
+Thus, the $Iso(1,2)$ classification of the structure constants reduces to the classification of symmetric tensor densities that annihilate a vector, a problem that was solved in \cite{Pleb} (see also refs \cite{Hiromoto:1978qb, HwEl}).\\ Chow et al. \cite{CPS1} suggested to classify solutions of TMG according to the Segre classification of the traceless Ricci tensor $S_{\alpha\,\beta}$, which, in their framework, is equivalent to the Petrov classification of the Cotton--York tensor but not necessarily in the case of NMG.
+Hereafter, we shall present the various canonical forms of the Lie algebras obtained using $Iso(1,2)$ transformations.
+We also determine the Segre--Petrov types of the traceless Ricci, Cotton--York and $\widehat K_{\alpha\,\beta}$ tensors obtained from their invariant coframes and the canonical form (\ref{canmet}) of the metric .
+On a practical level, to obtain this classification it is not necessary to know explicitly the eigenvalues of the tensor, when they all are different.
+So, we have just to compute the discriminant of its characteristic equation.
+If it is positive, then two eigenvalues are complex conjugate and one is real : it corresponds to the case $I_{\mathbb C}$ (see ref.\cite{CPS1} for the notations).
+If it is negative the three eigenvalues are real and distinct, corresponding to the case $I_{\mathbb{R}}$.
 It is only when it is zero, in which case we know that at least one eigenvalue is double, that further analysis is required to determine the Jordan form of the tensor.
-But the degeneracy of the eigenvalues greatly facilitates the analysis.
-In this case if the characteristic polynomial reduces to its cubic term $P(\lambda)=\lambda^3$, the tensor is of Petrov type $O$, $N$, or $III$; otherwise when the roots are equal, but non vanishing, the tensor is of Petrov type $D_s$, $D_t$ or $II$.
+In other words, it is the degeneracy of the eigenvalues that greatly facilitates the analysis.
+In this case, when the characteristic polynomial reduces to its cubic term $P(\lambda)=\lambda^3$, the tensor is of Petrov type $O$, $N$, or $III$; otherwise if the three roots are equal, but non vanishing, the tensor is of Petrov type $D_s$, $D_t$ or $II$.